 This, in turn, might allow you to dominate your industry over time and keep tight control over processes, quality, and operations:

-While this is intuitive in the atoms world.
+While this is intuitive in the world of atoms.
 It gets a bit trickier in the bits world.

 Atoms vs. bits